Joey Wendle Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 13th-ranked team ERA among all MLB pitching staffs (4.07).
+- The Phillies have a 4.06 team ERA that ranks 13th across all league pitching staffs.

-- Phillies pitchers combine to give up 91 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Phillies allow the eighth-fewest home runs in baseball (93 total, 1.1 per game).

-- In his last appearance on Saturday, the righty tossed five innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.
+- In his most recent time out on Tuesday against the Tampa Bay Rays, the righty went 7 1/3 innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.